axiomzen/express-interceptor/README.md

 _A tiny Express response interceptor_

+[![NPM](https://nodei.co/npm/express-interceptor.png)](https://nodei.co/npm/express-interceptor/)

+[![Build Status](https://travis-ci.org/axiomzen/express-interceptor.svg)](https://travis-ci.org/axiomzen/express-interceptor) [![Dependencies](https://david-dm.org/axiomzen/express-interceptor.png)](https://david-dm.org/axiomzen/express-interceptor.png)

 Express-interceptor allows you to define a previous step before sending a response.
 This allows you to do anything you want with the response, such as processing, transforming, replacing, or logging it.
 Express-interceptor allows you to avoid calling `next()` over and over.
 Further more, you can avoid managing nested scopes.
 Using a declarative API, it’s simple to use and maintain.

-[![NPM](https://nodei.co/npm/express-interceptor.png)](https://nodei.co/npm/express-interceptor/)

-[![Build Status](https://travis-ci.org/axiomzen/express-interceptor.svg)](https://travis-ci.org/axiomzen/express-interceptor) [![Dependencies](https://david-dm.org/axiomzen/express-interceptor.png)](https://david-dm.org/axiomzen/express-interceptor.png)

-## Raison d’être

-We tested other packages that offer a similar solution, but found they are difficult to organize, to maintain logic, and to process responses before they are sent.
-We developed a solution to this problem that offers a declarative-structured way to organize code, and that defines custom middleware for response processing.

 Some use cases include: